How to Create a Customer Journey Map (and Increase Conversions)

 How to Create a Customer Journey Map

 There is no right or wrong way to create a customer journey map.
-However, there are two things to consider before starting.
+However, before starting, consider two things.
 First, consider who your target customers are.

 Your buying persona is a fictional character representing your average customer based on user and market research.
 Creating this persona aims to understand how your potential customers think, act, and feel.
 This is not intended to be a complete profile but a framework to help organise your thinking on how best to engage with each type of customer.